prrao87/blog/_posts/2020-05-03-blogging-for-data-scientists.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We&#39;re launching `fastpages`, a platform which allows you to host a blog for free, with no ads.
 You can blog with <a href="https://twitter.com/ProjectJupyter?ref_src=twsrc%5Etfw">@ProjectJupyter</a> notebooks, <a href="https://twitter.com/Office?ref_src=twsrc%5Etfw">@office</a> Word, directly from <a href="https://twitter.com/github?ref_src=twsrc%5Etfw">@github</a>&#39;s markdown editor, etc.<br><br>Nothing to install, &amp; setup is automated!<a href="https://t.co/dNSA0oQUrN">https://t.co/dNSA0oQUrN</a></p>&mdash; Jeremy #Masks4All Howard (@jeremyphoward) <a href="https://twitter.com/jeremyphoward/status/1232059428238581760?ref_src=twsrc%5Etfw">February 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-But in addition to his points, here are a few fundamental reasons why it makes sense to consider using your own blog site.
+But in addition to ad-free hosting, here are a few fundamental reasons why it makes sense to consider using your own blog site.

 ### Pre-built user interface
 A large part of the hassle of building your own blog is designing and implementing a decent-looking UI.
 With `fastpages`, all the initial heavy lifting is done for you - a more than decent UI is provided by default, which contains all the essential components that one might ask for in a personal blog site: